 We begin by documenting that the sharp decline in wage inequality observed over the last twenty years can be attributed almost entirely to a reduction in the dispersion of firm-specific wage components.
 In addition, we show that, over the same period, labor market competition, as measured by changes in firms' labor supply elasticities, has increased.
-We then use a semi-structural approach and provide direct evidence of a strong negative relationship between labor market competition and wage inequality.
-Based on alternative estimates of the firm labor supply elasticity, we find that the observed change in labor market competition can explain between 13 and 48 percent of the decline in wage inequality.
+We then rely on a reduced-form micro-funded equation derived from our theory to provide direct evidence of a strong negative relationship between labor market competition and wage inequality.
+Based on alternative estimates of the firm labor supply elasticity, we find that the observed change in labor market competition can explain between 15 and 53 percent of the decline in wage inequality.

 Using the words of Langella and Manning (2021), the "agenda of concern about inequality and competition remains as important as ever.
 We know from basic economics that markets cannot be relied on to produce levels of inequality that are fair and command political legitimacy.
 Economists do not often regard inequality as a market failure [...], but ordinary people do, and they are right and we are wrong."

 Our paper directly speaks to this agenda.
 It emphasizes the potential role of labor market competition in addressing the growing wage inequality observed in several countries.
 Pro-competitive policies aimed at tackling labor market power by reducing labor market concentration, increasing worker mobility, or strengthening worker bargaining power can help address firm-driven wage inequality.